Veru Inc. (VERU) Reveals an Earnings Mystery

 Is It Worth Investing in Veru Inc. (NASDAQ :VERU) Right Now?

-The average price from analysts is $12.25, which is -$1.83 below the current price.
-VERU currently public float of 52.04M and currently shorts hold a 2.59% ratio of that float.
-Today, the average trading volume of VERU was 3.78M shares.
+The average price from analysts is $15.75.
+VERU currently public float of 52.26M and currently shorts hold a 2.58% ratio of that float.
+Today, the average trading volume of VERU was 5.68M shares.

 VERU’s Market Performance